Then and now: America’s most famous streets

 Then: Fifth Avenue, New York City, New York

 This image, dated to 1895, shows horse and carriages rolling along Fifth Avenue and the Fifth Avenue Presbyterian Church.
 But 18th-century illustrations are barely recognisable from how we know Fifth Avenue today.
 Frail wooden shacks covered ‘Millionaire’s Row’, and one part of Fifth Avenue was known as Shanty Town until the late 1860s.
 The first section of Fifth Avenue was laid in 1824, and by the end of the century it had become a high-value destination, with expensive private residences owned by the likes of Vanderbilt, Astor and Carnegie lining the street.
-Motorised buses were introduced to Fifth Avenue in 1907.
+Buses were introduced to Fifth Avenue in 1907.

 Paul Hakimata/Alamy Stock Photo